chainwayxyz/citrea-docs/users/docker-compose-setup.md

 # Running a Configurable Citrea Devnet Node with Docker Compose

-Welcome aboard!
 This document will guide you through setting up and running a Citrea Devnet full node using Docker Compose.
 This setup will allow you to verify and analyze the chain, and use its RPC for development and deployment.

 ## Overview